Save Time & Money With Tips & Information.

 Is My Air Conditioner Broken Or Is My Zoning System Broken?

-"Customers That Live In Multi Story Homes Or Townhouses"
+"Customers That Live In Townhouses"

-Thermostats can be broken down into three main categories.
-Battery powered, 24 volt common wire powered, and mercury powered.
+Thermostat Wiring ExplainedThermostats can be broken down into three main categories.
+Battery powered, 24-volt common wire powered, and mercury powered.
 Most thermostat purchases are upgrades to their existing one.
-When upgrading a thermostat you should already know which category you are presently in, before you purchase one.
-Its a good idea to check how many wires are coming to your thermostat, before you buy one.
+When upgrading a thermostat, you should already know what type of thermostat you need, before you purchase one.
+It's a good idea to check how many wires are coming to your thermostat before you buy one.
 If you only have four wires coming out to your thermostat, you should stick with a battery powered thermostat.
-If you have five or more wires coming out to your thermostat, the installation of a smart thermostat will be much easier.
-The easiest thermostat to install is a battery powered thermostat.
-If you are a homeowner and trying to install a thermostat yourself it should be a battery powered one.
+If you have five or more wires coming out to your thermostat, you might want to purchase a smart thermostat.
+The most common thermostat to install is a battery powered thermostat.
+If you are a homeowner and trying to install a thermostat yourself, it should be a battery powered one.
 Honeywell & White-Rodgers are the name brands we highly recommend if you are buying a thermostat yourself.
-When you have a battery powered thermostat there are only four wires that you will need.
+When you have a battery powered thermostat, there are only four wires that you need.
 The red wire is your main power wire.
 The yellow wire is your cooling wire.
 The green wire is your blower fan wire, & the last wire is the white wire, for your heat.
-If you purchased a smart thermostat you can use blue wire as your common wire.
+If you purchased a smart thermostat, you could use blue wire as your common wire.

 A/C Compressor Explosion, Caught On Video.